Position: Considerations for Differentially Private Learning with Large-Scale Public Pretraining: Introduction

 Going forward, we argue that researchers should make the privacy ramifications of using certain public data sources clearer.
 Indeed, not all public data is created equal.
 Some public sources (e.g., Wikipedia) are highly curated and may pose low risks of containing sensitive information.
 Alternatively, some data sources might consist of public data that carries explicit consent to be used.
 It is an important open research question to understand if pretraining models solely on such stringently curated data can provide similar benefits for downstream tasks, while mitigating privacy risks.

-\textbf{2.~~Benchmarks conflate private and public distributions.} Even if we were to solve the core privacy issue above---either by agreeing that all publicly accessible data is fair to use for a ``privacy-preserving'' model, or by pretraining very powerful models solely on non-sensitive data---it remains unclear if these models will actually be \emph{useful} for privacy-sensitive downstream tasks.
+\textbf{2.~~Benchmarks conflate private and public distributions.} Even if we were to solve the core privacy issue above---for example by pretraining very powerful models solely on non-sensitive datasets---it remains unclear if these models will actually be \emph{useful} for privacy-sensitive downstream tasks.

 We argue that the usefulness of the public-pretraining paradigm on private tasks is currently hard to assess, because existing benchmarks study ``private'' datasets that are not actually any more ``sensitive'' than the ``public'' dataset that is used for pretraining.
 In fact, the two are often drawn from the same (or from a similar) underlying distribution.